bparanj/crystal/electronics/book/system/isolated-system.md

 - Communication systems:

-Optocouplers or transformers are often used in communication systems to transfer signals without direct electrical contact, avoiding ground potential differences.
+Optocouplers or transformers are used in communication systems to transfer signals without direct electrical contact, avoiding ground potential differences.

-In summary, an isolated system in electronics prevents direct electrical contact between different parts of a circuit, improving safety and reducing noise or interference by using components like transformers or optocouplers.
+An isolated system in electronics prevents direct electrical contact between different parts of a circuit, improving safety and reducing noise or interference by using components like transformers or optocouplers.

 TAG